abusayedrussell/Shopist36/README.md

 If you don't have Shopify CLI installed to your computer, navigate to the [installation page of Shopify CLI](https://shopify.dev/themes/tools/cli/installation).

-## Not a student
+## Note

-If you're not a student, you can still use this repository to start a new Shopify theme project.
+You can use this repository to start a new Shopify theme project.
 However, any issues that you will encounter throughout your development feel free to email me abusayedrussell@gmail.com.